Wrap an agent with firma run

 - The agent is third-party code or runs prompts you don’t fully control (most LLM agents).

-- You want a hard guarantee that nothing escapes the policy boundary.
+- You want a hard guarantee that nothing escapes the policy boundary, and you are using a structural backend.

-- The agent might spawn child processes that don’t inherit env vars.
+- The agent might spawn child processes that don’t inherit env vars, and you are using a structural backend.

 - You’re shipping a managed runtime to others and want enforcement to be part of the product.

 For development work, a Sidecar you wrote, or a CI script you trust, plain proxy env vars are fine.
-For everything else, firma run is the answer.
+For everything else, firma run is the right wrapper, but the backend determines whether the routing is mandatory or proxy-only.

 For the conceptual background, read The sandbox boundary.